 When investigating these types of offenses, police officers still use the same indicators to determine whether someone is intoxicated as they always have.
 The officers will likely look for the odor of an alcoholic beverage on your breath or person, glassy and bloodshot red eyes, slurring of words, stumbling or trouble keeping your balance, etc. Sometimes, the officers inadvertently apply the old law when arresting or detaining individuals for Public Intoxication.

 If you are arrested for Public Intoxication, it is important to consult a lawyer.
 The attorneys of Keffer Hirschauer LLP are all experienced at handling intoxication cases.
-If you have been charged with an intoxication offense do not hesitate to call Keffer Hirschauer LLP today at 1-800-NOT GUILTY or 317-857-0160 to set up a free consultation.
+If you have been charged with an intoxication offense do not hesitate to call Keffer Hirschauer LLP today at 317-857-0160 to set up a free consultation.